KeepSec-Technologies/Mail2Go/README.md

 - **Attachments Support**: Attach multiple files of various types to your emails.
 - **HTML and Plain Text**: Supports both HTML and plain text formats for email bodies.
 - **Command Line Interface**: Easy-to-use CLI arguments for configuring and sending emails.
-- **Flexible Configuration**: SMTP server, port, username, and password can be configured through CLI arguments.
+- **Flexible Configuration**: SMTP server, port, username, and password can be configured through CLI arguments or a JSON configuration file.

 ## Requirements